Diffractive Deep-Inelastic Scattering with a Leading Proton at HERA |

 Within Regge phenomenology, diffractive cross sections

-are described by the exchange of a leading pomeron (
+are described by the exchange of a leading pomeron (IP)

-necessary to include a sub-leading exchange trajectory (
+necessary to include a sub-leading exchange trajectory (IR) with

 an